aequitaslawpartners/aequitas-law-partners/README.md

 ## 🏔️ About Aequitas Law Partners

-**Aequitas** (Latin for equity, justice, fairness, and symmetry) represents our core philosophy.
-The mountain/alpine theme throughout the design symbolizes grandness, boldness, and our vision to reach new heights in legal excellence.
+**Aequitas** (Latin for equity, justice, fairness and symmetry) represents our core philosophy.
+The mountain/alpine theme throughout the design symbolizes grandness, boldness and our vision to reach new heights in legal excellence.

 - **Domain**: [www.alplaw.in](https://www.alplaw.in)
 - **Founded**: 2025